osalvador/dbax-lite/docs/Request-Lifecycle.md

 ### First Things

-The entry point for all requests to a **dbax** application is the public *application front controller procedure*  All requests are directed to this procedure by your PLSQL Gateway (ORDS / DBMS_EPG) configuration.
-The *application front controller procedure* doesn't contain much code.
+The entry point for all requests to a dbax application is the public *application front controller procedure*.
+All requests are directed to this procedure by your PLSQL Gateway (ORDS / DBMS_EPG) configuration.
+The application front controller procedure doesn't contain much code.
 Rather, it is simply a starting point for loading the rest of the framework.

-The *application front controller procedure* loads your application properties and inject to the framework the routing function of your application.
+The application front controller procedure loads your application properties and inject to the framework the routing function of your application.
 Then start the dispatcher.

 Application front controller procedure example: